Capital gains tax made simple: CGT guide for Australian investors

 Disclaimer: The below article is for informational purposes only and does not constitute a specific product recommendation, or taxation or financial advice and should not be relied upon as such.
 While we use reasonable endeavours to keep the information up-to-date, we make no representation that any information is accurate or up-to-date.
 If you choose to make use of the content in this article, you do so at your own risk.
 To the extent permitted by law, we do not assume any responsibility or liability arising from or connected with your use or reliance on the content on our site.
 Please check with your adviser or accountant to obtain the correct advice for your situation.

-In Australia, when investors sell shares and other listed securities for a price higher than they paid, the profit or capital gain may be subject to a capital gains tax (CGT).
+In Australia, when you sell shares and other listed securities for a price higher than you paid, the profit or capital gain may be subject to a capital gains tax (CGT).
 CGT is common globally, but Australia’s implementation is considered one of the world’s most complex, and the nuance in this regulation can have significant implications at tax time.
-As a result, investors must understand how their trading activity during the year will impact their capital gains position in their tax return at the end of the financial year.
+It's important to understand how your trading activity during the financial year will impact on your tax return at the end of the financial year.
 To learn more about CGT and how you can automatically calculate your CGT with Sharesight, keep reading.

 What is capital gains tax (CGT)?

-If an investor sells an investment for more than the cost to acquire it, they have realised a capital gain.
-This will need to be reported in their annual income tax return.
+If you sell an investment for more than the cost to acquire it, you have realised a capital gain.
+This will need to be reported in your annual income tax return.
 Although it’s referred to as capital gains tax (CGT), this is actually part of the income tax regime and not a separate tax.

-Because capital gains are added to assessable income and are taxed at the marginal income tax rate, this may increase the tax an investor needs to pay and reduce the net return from investing significantly.
-As tax is not withheld for capital gains like it is for PAYG employee income, it is a good idea for shareholders to work out how much is likely to be owed on an ongoing basis and set aside sufficient funds to cover this.
+Because capital gains are added to assessable income and are taxed at the marginal income tax rate, this may increase your tax and can significantly reduce the net return you earn from the sale of your asset/s.
+As tax is not withheld for capital gains like it is for PAYG employee income, it is a good idea to work out how much you are likely to owe on an ongoing basis, and set aside sufficient funds to cover this.

-While investors need to include all capital gains in their tax return for the year they sell the shares, a discount applies for longer-term investments.
+While you need to include all capital gains in your tax return for the year you sell the shares, a discount applies for longer-term investments.
 Investments held for more than 12 months are only taxed on half of the capital gain.
 This is known as the capital gains tax (CGT) discount.
-Investors must also be mindful that capital gains can be offset against capital losses when calculating CGT, with investors sometimes adopting what is known as tax loss selling in order to net out their capital gains where practical.
+You must also be mindful that capital gains can be offset against capital losses when calculating CGT, with investors sometimes adopting what is known as tax loss selling in order to net out their capital gains where practical.

 CGT events affecting shares

-Generally investors have to pay tax on any capital gain they make on shares or units when a CGT event occurs, most commonly when an investor chooses to sell shares they own.
+Generally you have to pay tax on any capital gain you make on shares when a CGT event occurs, most commonly when you choose to sell shares you own.
 However, a CGT event is also triggered when the change of ownership of an investment is involuntary.

-One example is when a company in which an investor holds shares is acquired by, or merges with another company.
+One example is when a company in which you hold shares is acquired by, or merges with another company.
 This may result in a capital gain or loss.
 A CGT event may also occur when an investor:

 Calculating the cost base of investments for CGT in Australia

-When selling part of a shareholding where investors have bought multiple parcels over time at different prices, several factors need to be considered.
-For example, investors will need to be able to identify and nominate exactly when the shares of the holding they’ve sold were purchased to determine the cost base, as this will affect the realised capital gain or loss and any CGT discount that applies.
+When selling part of a shareholding where you have bought multiple parcels over time at different prices, several factors need to be considered.
+For example, you will need to be able to identify and nominate exactly when the shares of the holding you’ve sold were purchased to determine the cost base, as this will affect the realised capital gain or loss and any CGT discount that applies.
 The cost base of a CGT asset is generally the cost when bought by the investor, plus certain other costs associated with acquiring, holding and disposing of the asset.

-Note: Where an investor cannot identify when a bundle of shares were purchased, the ATO allows for a "first in, first out" (FIFO) method and average cost method in certain circumstances.
+Note: If you cannot identify when a bundle of shares were purchased, the ATO allows for a "first in, first out" (FIFO) method and average cost method in certain circumstances.

 ATO methods to calculate capital gains

-CGT discount method: Generally, investors adopt the CGT discount method for investments held for more than 12 months, and the other methods for investments held for less than 12 months.
-Individual investors can get a 50% discount on their capital gains – once capital losses have been added – if they owned their shareholdings for more than 12 months before selling them.
+CGT discount method: Generally, you must adopt the CGT discount method for investments held for more than 12 months, and the other methods for investments held for less than 12 months.
+As an individual investor, you can get a 50% discount on your capital gains — once capital losses have been added – if you owned your share holdings for more than 12 months before selling them.

-Indexation method: This method is available to investors if the shares were acquired before 21 September 1999 and they have owned them for 12 months or more before a CGT event.
+Indexation method: This method is available to you if your shares were acquired before 21 September 1999 and you have owned them for 12 months or more before a CGT event.
 The indexation factor is worked out using the consumer price index (CPI) as a multiplier to account for inflation.
-This may be an option for investors who are carrying forward any capital losses for assets held before September 1999.
+This may be an option if you are carrying forward any capital losses for assets held before September 1999.

 Other method: The ‘other’ method is the simplest of the three methods for calculating a capital gain.
 This method is applied if investors have held shares for less than 12 months before the CGT event.
 This method is applied by subtracting the cost base from the capital proceeds, with the remainder being the capital gain (or loss).